By Genomelink

 Bruno Kirby

-Bruno Giovanni Quidaciolu Jr. (April 28, 1949 - August 14, 2006) was a versatile American actor known for his roles in popular films like City Slickers, When Harry Met Sally..., and The Godfather Part II.
-He also appeared in TV shows like M*A*S*H and Modern Romance.
-Kirby's talent and charm left a lasting impact on Hollywood.
+Bruno Giovanni Quidaciolu Jr. (April 28, 1949 – August 14, 2006) was an American actor known for his roles in City Slickers, When Harry Met Sally..., and The Godfather Part II.
+He played a variety of characters in both comedies and dramas over his 35-year career, becoming a familiar face in Hollywood.
+Kirby's memorable performances in films like Good Morning, Vietnam and Donnie Brasco showcased his versatility as an actor.
+He was also a Broadway performer and appeared in TV shows like M*A*S*H and Entourage.
+Kirby's talent and dedication to his craft left a lasting impact on the entertainment industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.